cockpit-project/cockpit/doc/protocol.md

 "flags" field is a string, then this includes message flags.
 None are defined yet.

+If no "name" field was specified in the "open" call, indicating which DBus service to talk to, then one must be specified here along with the "call".

 If a DBus method call fails an "error" message will be sent back.
 An error will also be sent back in parameters or arguments in the "call" message are invalid.